Capacity and SKUs in Power BI embedded analytics

 Applications using Power BI Embedded allow users to consume content stored on Power BI Embedded capacity.
 Power BI Embedded is shipped with an A SKU.

 Power BI Premium is geared toward enterprises who want a complete BI solution that provides a single view of its organization, partners, customers, and suppliers.

 Power BI Premium is a SaaS product that allows users to consume content through mobile apps, internally developed apps, or at the Power BI portal (Power BI service).
-This enables Power BI Premium to provide a solution for both internal and external customer facing applications.
+This service enables Power BI Premium to provide a solution for both internal and external customer facing applications.

 Capacity and SKUs

-Each capacity offers a selection of SKUs, and each SKU provides different resource tiers for memory and computing power.
+Each capacity offers a selection of SKUs, and each SKU provides different resource tiers for computing power.
 The type of SKU you require, depends on the type of solution you wish to deploy.